EXCLUSIVE-Big online firms face 0.1% supervisory fee under new EU rules | Technology

 Major online platforms face a yearly fee up to 0.1% of annual net income to cover the costs of monitoring compliance with new European Union rules requiring them to do more to police their content, an EU document shows.
 The Digital Services Act (DSA) rules are likely to be agreed between EU countries and lawmakers later this month.
 Levying such a fee would be a first for the European Commission, which is the bloc's executive body.

 The move comes as the Commission seeks new sources of revenue to fire up the region's economic growth in the wake of the pandemic and also foster a greener and more digital economy.
-"The overall amount of the annual supervisory fees shall be based on the estimated costs the Commission incurs in relation to its supervisory tasks under this Regulation," the document, which was seen by Reuters, said.
+It would need scores of experts to enforce the new tech rules.
+"The overall amount of the annual supervisory fees shall be based on the estimated costs the Commission incurs in relation to its supervisory tasks under this Regulation," said the document, which was seen by Reuters.

 "The fee shall not exceed 0.1% of the global annual net income of the provider of very large online platforms (or very large search engine) in the preceding financial year."
 The fee should be proportionate to the size of the service as reflected by the number of its recipients in the EU, it added.
 The Commission defines very large online platforms subject to the DSA as those with 45 million or more monthly active users.